ropensci/ruODK/README.md

 [documentation](https://odkcentral.docs.apiary.io/#reference/odata-endpoints).

-`ruODK` is aimed at the technically minded researcher who wishes to access and use the data from ODK Central using the programming language R.
+`ruODK` is aimed at the technically minded researcher who wishes to access and process data from ODK Central using the programming language R.

 Benefits of using the R ecosystem in combination with ODK: